riceshowerX/Gneiss-Engine/README.md

 *   **💧 Watermarking:** A fluent interface to add text or image-based watermarks with control over opacity, position, and tiling.
 *   **🛠️ Metadata Management:** The ability to easily read, write, and strip image metadata (EXIF, IPTC, etc.).
 *   **⚡ Performance-Focused:** Built on top of highly optimized libraries (like Pillow-SIMD) to ensure speed is a primary feature.
+*   **💧 Watermarking:** Add text or image watermarks with customizable position and opacity.
+*   **🛠️ Metadata Management:** Read, write, and delete EXIF and IPTC metadata.
+*   **💧 Watermarking:** Add text or image watermarks with customizable position and opacity.
+*   **🛠️ Metadata Management:** Read, write, and delete EXIF and IPTC metadata.

 ## 🚀 Our Philosophy